Come study ecology at the University of Minnesota's Cedar Creek Ecosystem Science Reserve, located only 35 miles north of the Twin Cities campus.

 Lecture Times: 11:00 am to 1:00 pm Monday, Tuesday, Wednesday, Thursday, and Friday

 Lab Times: Morining (8:00 am to 11:00 am) or afternoon (1:00 to 4:00 pm) Monday, Tuesday, Wednesday, Thursday, and Friday

 Meeting Location: Cedar Creek Ecosystem Science Reserve, 2660 Fawn Lake Drive NE, East Bethel, MN 55005

 Cedar Creek course credits are transferable to most colleges and universities.
 We welcome students from around the United States and the world.
 Instruction is in English.
 Students can commute to Cedar Creek each day or live on site during the course.
 Lodging space is limited, however.
 Please direct requests for lodging to Megan Lauzon (email@example.com).

 Undergraduate students should register for EEB 3407.
 Graduate students should register for EEB 5407.

-If you are a current University of Minnesota student, you may register online for May-Summer 2017 courses beginning Tuesday, April 11, 2017 in accordance with the registration schedule.
+If you are a current University of Minnesota student, you may register online for Summer 2018 courses beginning March 1, 2018 in accordance with the registration schedule.

-If you are not a current UMN student, then please follow the instructions for non-degree students on the One Stop website and send a copy of your transcript (unofficial is acceptable) to the course instructor, Dr. Forest Isbell ( email@example.com).
+If you are not a current UMN student, then please follow the instructions for non-degree students on the One Stop website to register beginning March 8, 2018 and send a copy of your transcript (unofficial is acceptable) to the course instructor, Dr. Forest Isbell ( firstname.lastname@example.org).